aipmhub/chat-plugin-sdk/docs/guides/plugin-invoke.md

 ## Plugin Trigger Steps

-1. **User Input**: The user makes a request to LobeChat, such as querying the weather or adding a to-do item.
+1. **User Input**: The user makes a request to AiPMChat, such as querying the weather or adding a to-do item.
 2. **Intent Recognition**: The model analyzes the user's input to determine if a plugin needs to be invoked to handle the request.
 3. **Generate Function Call**: If a plugin intervention is required, the model generates a Function Call request containing the necessary parameters.
-4. **Send Request**: LobeChat sends the Function Call as an API request to the designated plugin server.
+4. **Send Request**: AiPMChat sends the Function Call as an API request to the designated plugin server.
 5. **Process Request**: The plugin server receives the Function Call request, processes it, and prepares response data.
-6. **Return Response**: The plugin server returns the processed data to LobeChat in JSON format.
+6. **Return Response**: The plugin server returns the processed data to AiPMChat in JSON format.
 7. **Model Processes Plugin Response**: The model receives the plugin's response data and continues interacting with the user based on this data.

 ## Example Process: Weather Forecast Plugin